We are now accepting requests to volunteer for the June 26-27, 2021 race.

 Volunteers are the Life Blood of Western States.
-Over 1600 dedicated and passionate volunteers help the 369 runners get from Squaw Valley to Auburn on race day.
-If you’d like to volunteer at next year’s race, either contact an aid station captain or fill out the I Want To Volunteer form, specifying your preferences and we’ll find a place for you to make a contribution.
+Over 1600 dedicated and passionate volunteers help the 369 runners get from Olympic Valley to Auburn on race day.
+If you’d like to volunteer at this year’s race, either contact an aid station captain or fill out the I Want To Volunteer form (will be made active in early 2022), specifying your preferences and we’ll find a place for you to make a contribution.
 Read and watch below if you want to find out more about the different ways you could help.

 Here are the volunteers at the Devil’s Thumb aid station in action during the 2011 race.